- 4,743 hits

-Multerland collects and creates educational information via blog posts, links, articles, books, films, photos, videos, and tweets about care for nature, natural health, holistic medicine, holistic therapies, deep ecology, biodynamic farming, sustainability, climate change, life processes, spirituality, awareness, mindfulness.
+Multerland collects, creates and shares educational information via posts and pages, links, articles, books, films, photos, videos, about care for nature, natural health, holistic medicine & therapies, deep ecology, biodynamic farming, sustainability, climate change, life processes, spirituality, awareness, mindfulness.

 Blog 2: Allerlei

 The name “Lavender” is originally from the Latin word “lavara” (washing) and that is from the Italian word “lavendola”.

 Lavender was added to the bathing water.